aws-samples/serverless-patterns/ses-lambda-sam/README.md

 * User sends email to the configured domain in Amazon SES.
 * Amazon SES receives the email and then applies the rule set to trigger an AWS Lambda function.
-* The AWS Lambda functoin processes information from the SES event.
+* The AWS Lambda function processes the information from the SES event.

 ## Testing